saidmoglu/saidmoglu.github.io/_posts/2025-06-01-hallucination-free.md

 ![Linkedin Exchange](/assets/img/hall-free-llm/linkedin-exchange.png){: width="600px" .mx-auto.d-block :}

-Luckily, I do have some experience to have an idea of what I am talking about, as I am part of the team developing [AI Copilot by Pure Storage](https://blog.purestorage.com/products/pure-storage-ai-copilot-storage-management/), and I will explain my idea here.
+Luckily, I do have some experience with GenAI to have an idea of the concept (given that I am part of the team developing [AI Copilot by Pure Storage](https://blog.purestorage.com/products/pure-storage-ai-copilot-storage-management/)), and I will explain my idea here.
 But first, let me clarify a few important points.

 {: .box-note}
 **Disclaimer:** This post is not about the AI Copilot by Pure Storage, this is just my personal blog.
 All views and suggestions here are my own, and do not represent my employer or any current project.